mac-comp221-sp25/PA1-Sorting/README.md

 - Look to the QuickSort activity to see pseudocode for the Hoare Partitioning Scheme, which is the only thing we didn't see in class.

-- If you choose to code in python, note that since there isn't a first-party array implementation, you must use the array implementation from numpy. **This is the only 3rd-party library you are allowed to use**.
+- If you choose to code in python, note that since there isn't a first-party array implementation, you must use the array implementation from `numpy`, as the starter code does. **This is the only 3rd-party library you are allowed to use**.

-- The provided starter code provides sample code for interacting with command-line arguments, if you haven't seen code like this before.
+- The provided starter code provides sample code for interacting with command-line arguments, in case you haven't seen code like this before.
 You should modify this code as necessary to match the project specification above.

 - The provided starter code also provides pa1.sh, a bash file that simplifies grading by providing a single way to run your code regardless of what language it's in.
-Be sure to open the file and read the instructions in the file to understand how it should function, and how to edit the script. **Failure to do this may result in the loss of points!**
+Be sure to open the file and read the instructions in the file to understand how it should function, and how to edit the script so it selects the language you chose to use. **Failure to do this may result in the loss of points!**

 - Note that the pa1.sh file DOES NOT compile your c or java code for you.
 Make sure you setup/modify the provided build system (Make or Gradle) to compile your sorting code in a place where pa1.sh can find it.
-Feel free to modify pa1.sh as needed to do so.
+You should feel free to modify pa1.sh as needed to do so, but be wary that it should *not* print any extraneous output!
+You may use the (currently empty) setup.sh to indicate how you would like your code to be built.

 - Github actions have been set up to autorun code to sample the runtime of your sorting algorithms for various choices of n and then plot those results.
 You can also run this manually using the plotting code in the sampling/ folder. **Don't modify this script**, but feel free to use it to verify your output is properly formatted.